CurbShifter/BurstLib/README.md

 Acknowledgments
 -
 [Andy Prock](https://github.com/aprock "BurstKit") and ["Daniel Jones"](https://github.com/nixops "nixops") and many thanks to [umbrellacorp03](https://github.com/umbrellacorp03) for the [The Burst API](https://burstwiki.org/wiki/The_Burst_API).
-Big shout out to whole Burstcoin community !

-Value for value
+And [RokyErickson](https://github.com/RokyErickson) for the Unbuntu packaging.

 -
-Please support the developers of the software you use
+Please support the developers of the software you use.
+With value for value.

 BURST-WN56-VW53-7B6V-9YAFW